-Architecture Foundations
+Architecture Foundations Program

 One-on-One Experience

 Thanks to one-on-one instruction from your architecture faculty-mentors, your academic and career exploration remains unique to you — from day one through graduation.
-The foundations program prepares you well no matter what major ultimately choose, including community development or landscape architecture or another related field.
+The foundations program prepares you well no matter what major you ultimately choose, including community development or landscape architecture or another related field.

 Find Your Inner Playground